 How Progent Can Support Your Cisco Firewalls

 Cisco Firepower NGFW Series, ASA 5500-X with Firepower Services, ASA 5500, and PIX 500 family firewalls incorporate a broad array of configuration, management, and expansion options that offer you the ability to set up these security appliances to match your company's specific requirements.
 Progent's CCIE authorized network engineers can help you to design and manage an efficient network infrastructure that includes Cisco firewalls and offers world-class security, availability, throughput, and manageability.
 Progent's GISA and CISSP-ISSP-qualified information security professionals can help you to create a security policy appropriate for your environment and can configure your security appliance to support your security policies.
 Progent's security evaluation consultants can assess the strength of your current firewall solution and validate the overall security of your entire IT environment.
-Progentís Technical Response Center can provide emergency online technical support for Cisco products and can give you quick access to a Cisco CCIE network engineer.
+Progent's Technical Response Center can provide emergency online technical support for Cisco products and can give you quick access to a Cisco CCIE network engineer.

 Progent offers a range of additional consulting services to help businesses of any size create a complete, company-wide security solution.
 Progent's project management services can help you define and implement an efficient plan to migrate from legacy Cisco appliances to the latest generation of devices.
 Progent's vulnerability testing and mitigation services for network devices and applications can help you validate the security and compliance of your IT environment.
 Progent's certified information security engineers can help you develop and test a comprehensive security strategy that addresses the complex data theft and privacy issues associated with cloud computing.
 Progent can help you use Cisco's AnyConnect to provide secure VPN connections for a broad range of platforms such as Windows, Mac, Linux, iOS, and Android.
-Progent's BYOD consulting experts can help you manage smartphones and tablets by offering services that include iPhone and iPad integration, and Android phone and tablet consulting.
-Progent's ProSight WAN Watch 24x7 remote network monitoring and reporting services provide proactive protection and for your information system.
+Progent's BYOD consulting experts can help you manage smartphones and tablets by offering services that include iPhone and iPad integration and Android phone and tablet consulting.
+Progent's ProSight WAN Watch 24x7 remote network monitoring and reporting services provide round-the-clock protection for your information system.
 Progent's disaster recovery planning consultants can help you create and validate a DR/BC plan that is based on industry best practices.
 Progent's QTS Data Center Test Lab is available to prototype new firewall solutions and verify that they provide the performance and security your business requires.

 For more details concerning Progent's consulting services for Cisco technology, select a topic: